jtarchie/site/README.md

 ## Blog post ideas

-- Don't automate what you cannot do manually
+- Only automate what you can do manually
+- Innovation isn't lost